Frequently Asked Questions

 No. Your location is never used or collected in COVIDWISE.
-The exposure notification system is based on Bluetooth Low Energy and does not collect any geolocation or GPS data.
+The Exposure Notifications system is based on Bluetooth Low Energy technology and does not collect any geolocation or GPS data.

 How do I get notified if I am exposed to another user who has tested positive for COVID-19?

 If the app detects that you've been exposed to another user who has tested positive and chosen to share that with other users in the app, you will receive a push notification to inform you of a potential exposure.
 You can open the app to view a notice that you have possibly been exposed, along with resources for learning more and guidance on the next steps.

 Yes, you can access the source code here, https://github.com/vdh-oim/COVIDWISE.git.